chairclr/HLSLSharp/README.md

 # HLSLSharp

+## This project is currently VERY WIP; most things do not work.

 HLSLSharp is a .NET library that allows you to compile and run C# code on the GPU through HLSL and D3D11.
 It is inspired by [ComputeSharp](https://github.com/Sergio0694/ComputeSharp) and based on [cshlsl](https://github.com/steviegt6/cshlsl).

 ## Installation